fut-infrastructure/implementation-guide/input/intro-notes/StructureDefinition-ehealth-careplan-intro.md

 ### Responsible CareTeam and responsibleHistory
 A CarePlan can have a number of responsible CareTeam set in `careTeam`.
 The history of changes in `careTeam` is automatically maintained in the element `ehealth-teamHistory`.

+### Participant
+A CarePlan can have a number of Participants set in `participant`.
+Participants can have up to one function of either Primary or Secondary Contact, and can be of type Practitioner or CareTeam.
+One should not set the value `actorref` directly, but rather use the `actor` element to reference the Practitioner or CareTeam.
+The `actorref` element is used as a workaround, to allow searching with Composite search parameters.